dasarpai/old.dasarpai.github.io/_draft/2024-08-04-Software-Security-Concepts.md

 ## Can you share popular Compliance and Regulatory Requirements around various industries?

-Sure!
-Here are some popular compliance and regulatory requirements across various industries:

 ### 1. **Finance and Banking**

 - **PCI DSS (Payment Card Industry Data Security Standard)**: Standards for organizations handling credit card transactions to ensure secure processing, storage, and transmission of cardholder data.